WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/General_Diodes/index.md

 ### Voltage Clamping

-[Voltage clamping allows us to adapt an input signal to an acceptable range.]
+Voltage clamping refers to clipping a signal to a maximum/minimum value to prevent it from going outside a particular range, or shifting an entire AC signal wave above or below `0V`.

-[need a better explanation]
+[illustration/circuit? see pg 414 of practical electronics for inventors]

 ### Rectifiers